 The club is alleged to have the highest number of single handicap golfers in the Northwest (with more awards, trophies, and titles won than any other club in the Northwest).

 The club does a lot to maintain the environment.
 They have an automatic sprinkler system activated only when the moisture content in a particular area of soil is low.
-They are a certified Audubon Cooperative Sanctuary.
+They were, and are now applying to be again, a certified Audubon Cooperative Sanctuary.
 They hold multiple junior camps (for children of members), from just starting to elite golfers.
 It is the home course of Concordia University.
 For over 20 years the course has held the Annual Women’s Cancer Fundraising Tournament for Providence Hospital.